jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 * **zserbó / flódni** – strongly culture-marked Christmas desserts.
 * **külön program** – “a separate little programme”; cosy, understated phrasing.
 * **emiatt** – “because of this”; causal wrap-up marker.

----

-### Why this is good input for you

-* High-frequency **family / holiday discourse**
-* Excellent example of **sentence drift** in natural speech
-* Shows how Hungarian speakers:

-  * stack clauses instead of closing them
-  * let lists temporarily replace syntax
-  * signal warmth without explicit emotion words

-This is exactly the kind of **background conversational texture** that builds intuition.

-If you want next, we can:

-* clean this into **written Hungarian** to see what disappears, or
-* mark **prosodic reset points** (where a native listener re-parses), or
-* compare this to **non-Christmas family talk** and what stays the same.

-Send the next one whenever.